namishh/kodo/.github/README.md

 local STYLE = 'minimal' -- minimal | fancy | monochrome
 ```
 + Reload Neovim

++ **OR** To change the style without reloading for a temporary basis use the :StatusStyle command

 ## Some Points To be Noted
 + This is meant to be a simple base config which can be extended and customised very easily.